loiclec/fuzzcheck-rs/articles/why_not_bytes.md

 produced over and over again.
 If one reduces its frequency to, say, 1 out of 100 times, then it deprioritizes a value that is very important to test!
-For example, for the type `(Option<T>, Option<T>, Option<T>)`, the value `(None, None, None)` would only be generated one time over a million.
+For example, for the type `(Option<T>, Option<T>, Option<T>)`, the value `(None, None, None)` would only be generated one time over a million given a random bitstring.
 Fuzzcheck’s mutations can be *ordered*.
 The first time that an `Option<T>` is generated, one will get a `None`, and then never again after that.

 ## To be continued!